 - Veggies.
 Carrot and celery sticks are sturdy enough to scoop the cheese and add a nice crunch.
-You can also use sliced radishes to scoop the dip.
+You can also use sliced radishes or cucumbers to scoop the dip.
 It's an almost guilt-free party appetizer … except for cheese part!

 How to Make a Velveeta Cheese Log

 Watch this video to see how to make this easy Velveeta cheese roll recipe step by step:

 3 Ingredient Easy Velveeta Cheese Log Recipe

 This delicious creamy cheese log is deceptively easy to make, with just 3 ingredients including Velveeta and cream cheese!
 It will quickly become one of your most requested go-to party dishes.